migliorelli/lemonadejs/docs/plugins/data-grid.md

 ```

 ### Custom Cell Rendering

-This example demonstrates the render property, which enables HTML rendering within grid cells.
+This example demonstrates the render property, which enables HTML rendering within data grid cells.
 This feature allows developers to design custom cell behaviours, tailoring the rendering process to specific requirements for each column.

 ```html
 <html>